-SSH is used to remotely log into servers for running the commands and programs.
+SSH is used for logging into servers to run the commands and programs remotely.
 However, sometimes you might want or even need to automatically log in to an SSH server without entering your username and password.

 The two most popular mechanisms to log into remote systems via SSH are password-based authentication and key-based authentication.